bluntwizard/steam_deck_dub_edition/docs/typescript-migration.md

 # TypeScript Migration Plan

-This document outlines the plan for migrating the Steam Deck DUB Edition codebase from JavaScript to TypeScript.
+This document outlines the plan for migrating the Grimoire codebase from JavaScript to TypeScript.
 The migration will be done incrementally, focusing on one component or module at a time to minimize disruption to the development workflow.

 ## Benefits of TypeScript